CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

 ---------------
 OPERATION

+Coming:

+    Self-interrupt on Setup if box is not connected within a timeframe

-Coming: Device hardware version, user set time interval, optional datalogging, and what connections are being used can be set from the configuration file settings.(extension).
+    Device hardware version, user set time interval, optional datalogging, and what connections are being used can be set from the configuration file settings.(extension).
 Device hardware version 1 is with both MAX31856 and SHT85 (more accurate temperature), and 2 is only SHT85 (more tidy).

+    Compensate for daylight saving time Arduino side

+    All available data values returned at once instead of None when not available, depending on how many wants it

 Program runs as long as computer is not in sleep mode